Foods to avoid in pregnancy

 - Swordfish, marlin and shark.
 These fish can contain potentially unsafe levels of mercury which can harm your baby’s developing nervous system.
-Tuna also contains mercury, so limit the amount you eat to up to four medium-size cans (140g drained weight, per can) OR two fresh steaks (up to 170g raw weight, per steak) a week.
+Tuna also contains mercury, so limit the amount you eat to no more than two medium-size cans (140g drained weight, per can) OR once a week for fresh tuna.

 - Alcohol – drinking while you’re pregnant can cause long-term harm to your baby.
 The more you drink, the greater the risk, so it’s best not to touch it.

 - Caffeine – found in tea, coffee, cola and chocolate.
 High levels can lead to low birth weight in babies or even a miscarriage.
 Don't have more than 200mg a day (2 mugs of instant coffee, 2 mugs of tea or 4 cups of green tea).

 - Foods with soil on them – wash fruit, vegetables and salads, so there’s no trace of any soil or dirt.

 - Vitamins or fish oil supplements – avoid high-dose multivitamins, fish liver oil supplements or any containing vitamin A.